yakel/vimrc-yake/README.md

 # Introduce

-This is my vimrc configure, referring to spf13's vimrc.
+This is my vimrc configure based on Vim74, referring to spf13's vimrc.

 It is still in development.